miloh/spokettos/README.md

 scad designs for spoke attachements

 two design methods:
-- provide dxf outline, import into scad by edting spokettos.scad
+- provide dxf outline, import into scad by edting spokettos.scad, and merge the spoketto base to the linearly extruded outlines
-  - dxf files can be generated from svg by following a good [instructions](http://repraprip.blogspot.com/2011/05/inkscape-to-openscad-dxf-tutorial.html)
+  - dxf files can be generated from svg by following a good
+- provide some other genreated content to attach to the spoketto base [instructions](http://repraprip.blogspot.com/2011/05/inkscape-to-openscad-dxf-tutorial.html)